-Colombia is part of Americas with main city at
+Colombia is part of South America with main city at

 population of 49M people.
 The main currency is Colombian Peso.
 The languages